cap-js/docs/node.js/cds-test.md

   at Object.describe (test/cds.test.test.js:5:1)
 ```

-A similar error would occur if one of the `cds` sub module would be accessed, which frequently load `cds.env` in their global scope, like `cds.Service` in the snippet below:
+A similar error would occur if one of the `cds` sub modules would be accessed, which frequently load `cds.env` in their global scope, like `cds.Service` in the following snippet:

 ```js
 class MyService extends cds.Service {}  //> cds.env loaded from ./ // [!code --]